chucknado/zmi/README.md

 #### Prep

 1. Manually create the categories and sections in the destination KB.
 2. Create a section map of section ids from the source KB and their corresponding ids in the destination KB.
+The sections can be in any category.
 The map is used for migrating the articles to the correct sections in the destination KB.

 #### Syncing